fatih-keles/30-min-workshops/apex-movies-web-app/readme.md

 [^ back](#steps)

 ##  5. Run Application for the First Time (1 min)
-Now lets run the application for the first time and see what Apex has done for us.
+Now lets run the application for the first time and see what APEX has done for us.
  - Login to application with **DEMO** user
- - Navigate to **Dashboard** and inspect the charts suggested by Apex.
+ - Navigate to **Dashboard** and inspect the charts suggested by APEX.
  - Navigate to **Movies Search** page and see the faceted search and card tiles.
  - See **Movies Report** page, which looks like a regualar tabular report page.
  - Inspect **Calendar** page see how the movies are placed on calendar according to release date.